-Tasks Guidance value ^a

-Tasks $H{\rm p}(10)^{\rm b}$ E ^c AD_T^{d}

-Emergency workers · :

-Actions to avert a large collective dose, such as: - Actions to keep the affected facility/source stable - Monitoring (environmental, source, individual) < 100 mSv E < 100 mSv $<\frac{1}{10}AD{T, Table II.1}^{\mathbf{e}}$

-Other activities, such as: - Remedial actions including decontamination on the site and off the site - Repairing the affected facility and restoring the relevant critical infrastructure.
-Waste and radioactive waste management - Monitoring (environmental, source, individual) - Medical management of contaminated patients - Implementing corrective actions Dose limits for occupational exposure in planned exposure situation given in GSR Part 3 [3]
+Tealer Guidance value a Tasks $H{\mathrm{p}}(10)^{\mathrm{b}}$ E c $AD_T^{\mathrm{d}}$ Emergency workers : 1 Actions to avert a large collective dose, such as: - Actions to keep the affected facility/source stable - Monitoring (environmental, source, individual) < 100 mSv E < 100 mSv $<\frac{1}{10}AD{T, Table II.I}^{\mathbf{e}}$ Other activities, such as: - Remedial actions including decontamination on the site and off the site - Repairing the affected facility and restoring the relevant critical infrastructure.
+Waste and radioactive waste management - Monitoring (environmental, source, individual) - Medical management of contaminated patients - Implementing corrective actions Dose limits for occupational exposure in planned exposure situation given in Schedule III of GSR Part 3 [3] Helpers $E^{ m c}$ Identified activities in the national arrangements such as: - Restoring critical infrastructure (e.g. roads, public transportation networks) - Conventional waste management E < 50 mSv

-Helpers 77°

-E ^c

-Identified activities in the national arrangements such as: - Restoring critical infrastructure (e.g. roads, public transportation networks) - Conventional waste management E < 50 mSv

-- ^a These values apply to: - (a) The dose from external exposure to strongly penetrating radiation for $H_p(10)$.
+- a These values apply to: - (a) The dose from external exposure to strongly penetrating radiation for $H_p(10)$ .
 Doses from external exposure to weakly penetrating radiation and from intake or skin contamination need to be prevented by all possible means.
-If this is not feasible, the effective dose and the RBE (relative biological effectiveness) weighted absorbed dose to a tissue or organ have to be limited to minimize the health risk to the individual in line with the risk associated with the guidance values given here; and - (b) The total effective dose E and the RBE weighted absorbed dose to a tissue or organ AD_T via all exposure pathways (i.e. both dose from external exposure and committed dose from intakes), which are to be estimated as early as possible in order to make it possible for any further exposure to be restricted as appropriate. - b Personal dose equivalent $H_p(d)$ where d = 10 mm. - c Effective dose. - d RBE weighted absorbed dose to a tissue or organ. - ^e Values of RBE weighted absorbed dose to a tissue or organ given in Table II.1 of Appendix II of GSR Part 7 [2].
+If this is not feasible, the effective dose and the RBE (relative biological effectiveness) weighted absorbed dose to a tissue or organ have to be limited to minimize the health risk to the individual in line with the risk associated with the guidance values given here; and - (b) The total effective dose E and the RBE weighted absorbed dose to a tissue or organ $AD_T$ via all exposure pathways (i.e. both dose from external exposure and committed dose from intakes), which are to be estimated as early as possible in order to make it possible for any further exposure to be restricted as appropriate. - Personal dose equivalent $H_p(d)$ where d = 10 mm. - c Effective dose. - d RBE weighted absorbed dose to a tissue or organ. - e Values of RBE weighted absorbed dose to a tissue or organ given in Table II.1 of Appendix II of GSR Part 7 [2].